AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-a-community.md

 # Manage tenants in a community

-The `Community Details` page lets you perform various tasks for managing tenants that already belong to a community.
-It also lets you add tenants to a community.
+Use the `Community Details` page to manage tenants that already belong to a community.
+This page also lets you add tenants to a community.

 To create a new community, see [Add a community](xref:add-community).

 ## Invite a tenant to a community

-OCS lets you invite business partners to join a community so they are enabled to share data.
+Invite business partners to join a community so they can share data.

 **Note:** The business partner must already belong to a tenant in OCS.

 Two different users must perform the following procedure to invite and add a tenant to a community:

-- One user, the "inviter," issues an invitation to another tenant to join a community.
+- One user, the "inviter," invites another tenant.
 To be an inviter, you must be a [Community Administrator](xref:communityroles#community-administrator).
 - Another user, the "invitee," accepts the invitation on behalf of their tenant.
 To be an invitee, you must be a [Tenant Administrator](xref:communityroles#tenant-administrator) of a separate tenant that does not already belong to the community.

 A. **Inviter:** Perform the following steps to issue an invitation: